mlxger/Sports-Player-Trading-Card-Search-Platform/README.md

 ## License

 See LICENSE.
 Review the licenses of Qwen, InsightFace, DINOv2, OpenCLIP/SLIP, YOLOv8, BGE-M3, Milvus, ChromaDB and project datasets before redistribution.

-##  ⚠️Copyright Notice

-This project only releases the algorithm code and annotation metadata (JSON tags).

-If you require the image dataset for academic research or personal use, please contact the project author via email to request it.

-The dataset is for personal academic research use only and is prohibited from commercial use, secondary distribution, or public dissemination of the original card images.

 ## Acknowledgements